jenkinsci/multiple-scms-plugin/README.md

 &nbsp;Pipeline offers a better way of checking out of multiple SCMs, and is supported by the Jenkins core development team.

-Allows a job to check out sources from multiple SCM providers.
+This plugin allows a Jenkins job to check out sources from multiple SCM providers.
+It is useful for legacy job types (e.g. freestyle) which need to construct a workspace from several unrelated repositories, but does not intend to support Pipeline jobs and is not needed there (a series of `checkout` steps with an argument or a wrapping `dir` step for dedicated checkout directory can fulfill that role).

+Development of this plugin is essentially frozen, and its ability to do work may have relied on capabilities of various SCM and Branch Source plugins, some of which are known to have obsoleted or removed the code for those capabilities.

 ## Building